Make your own successful Perennial Garden

 Practice Regular Weed Control Care

 Not all perennials are welcome in a garden.
 Perennial weeds can produce thousands of seeds in a season, and they continue to regrow year after year if proper weed control care is not practiced.
 Banish weeds from your garden for good by pulling them out at the root.
 Remove the entire root system before planting your desired plants each season.
-Even the smallest bit of origin can cause an explosion of weeds.
+Even the slightest bit of origin can cause an explosion of weeds.
 Regularly repeat this process of pulling throughout the growing season to keep your garden beautiful and free of weeds.